flysim/flysim.github.io/crossfeed-daily-all-flights/readme.md

 * Displays flights for an entire day in one fell swoop

+## Questions

+* Which is the nicest overlay globe to start off with?
+	* Or shousl a random selection appear each visit
+* What should the colors of the flight paths indicate?
+	* Callsign?
+	* Departure time?

 ## Issues

 * Current days flights not deleted when you select a new day